lottehime/Expansive-Mods-SE/Combined/ExpansiveMods/README.md

 * Beacons have an anti-tamper feature to stop players from tampering with signatures.
 * Antennae can be used as transponders to broadcast a ship name with the signature, or run without an ID.
 * Antennae are free to be used to display comms text as ship name broadcast can be done via the beacon per above.
+* Large thrusters placed / built in a direction other than forward are disabled.
+* Large thrusters (main drives) are turned off at init for safety.

 </details>